Terra Australis – Land of the Imagination

-Bill Neidjie, elder of the Gagudju clan and the last surviving speaker of the Gagudju language, was keen to ensure that the rich history of his people would not be forgotten.
-He broke taboos by publishing some of their traditional stories, or Dreaming in two books of poetry.
-The poems speak of a timeless place where the spiritual world meets the physical.
-Some would say that all art comes from such a place.
+Our program begins with the words of Indigenous poet, Bill Neidjie, set to music by Australian composer, Tom Henry.
+Bill Neidjie, elder of the Gagudju clan of North Western Australia –negotiator, peace-maker, last surviving speaker of the Gagudju language – was keen to ensure that the rich history of his people would not be forgotten.
+He broke taboos by publishing some of their traditional stories or Dreaming in two volumes of poetry.
+The poems speak of a land of the imagination, timeless place where the spiritual world meets the physical.
+Some would say that all art comes from such a place:

 This earth I never damage.